artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 #. **Store AIP**: Store the AIP without interrupting the workflow in the dashboard.

-#. **Store AIP location**: Select one archival storage location where you will
+#. **Store AIP location**: Select a location to send your AIPs.
+There are two
-   consistently send your AIPs.
+   standard locations: Default and Standard Archivematica Directory.
+Default location is usually used for the automated workflow.
+If you choose Default and you have set up only one location your AIPs will be stored in that one location.

 #. **Upload DIP**: Select an access system to send your DIPs or don't upload the DIP.

 #. **Store DIP**: Choose to store or not store a DIP.

 #. **Store DIP location**: Select one archival storage location where you will
-   consistently send your DIPs, if you wish to store them.
+   consistently send your DIPs.
+There are two standard locations: Default and Standard Archivematica Directory.
+Default location is usually used for the automated workflow.
+If you choose Default and you have set up only one location your AIPs will be stored in that one location.

 .. _dashboard-general: